 - Click on the option to register using document number

-- From the dropdown list, you can choose the type of document you wish to to link—Aadhaar number, PAN, voter id, bank account number, or driving licence number
+- From the drop down list, you can choose the type of document you wish to to link—Aadhaar number, PAN, voter id, bank account number, or driving license number

 - Enter your date of birth in the respective column along with mobile number and email id